MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-summarization-api.md

 1. On the selected website record, select **Site Settings**.

-1. Enter below site settings and value
+1. Enter the following site settings and values:

-   1. Enable Summarization API
+   1. Enable the summarization API

       Name: Summarization/Data/Enable

       Value: true

-   1. Set summarization prompt
+   1. Set the summarization prompt

       Name: Summarization/prompt/case_summary

       Value: "Summarize key details and critical information"

-   1. Enable Web API for case table
+   1. Enable the web API for the case table

       Name: Webapi/incident/enabled

       Value: true

-   1. Enable description and title field of case table
+   1. Enable description and title field of the case table

       Name: Webapi/incident/fields

-      Value: description,title
+      Value: description and title

-   1. Enable portal comments table for Web Api
+   1. Enable the portal comments table for the web API

       Name: Webapi/adx_portalcomment/enabled

       Value: true

-   1. Enable description field of portal comments table
+   1. Enable the description field of the portal comments table

-      Name : Webapi/adx_portalcomment/fields
+      Name: Webapi/adx_portalcomment/fields

       Value: description

 ## Step 2.
 Add Copilot summary section

-In this step you will add summary section on top of the case page
+In this step, you add a summary section on top of the case page.

 1. Open Power Pages studio of the site
 1. Select **Customer Service - Edit Case**

-   This is the page where you will be adding summary section
+   On this page, you add a summary section.
-1. Click on **Edit code** button to open **Visual studio code**
+1. Select **Edit code** to open **Visual Studio Code**.
-1. Copy below code and add beginning of the code block
+1. Copy the following code and add it to the beginning of the code block.
-1. Save the file
+1. Save the file.
-1. Click on Preview button to open site
+1. Select **Preview** to open the site.

 ## Step 3.
 Test the summarization

-1. Click on **My support** tab
+1. Select the **My support** tab.
-1. Create a new case and add case description
+1. Create a new case and add a case description.
-1. Add couple of comments
+1. Add a couple of comments.
-1. Click on down arrow button in copilot summary section to view the case summary
+1. Select the down arrow in the Copilot summary section to view the case summary.
-1. Try for other case records
+1. Try these steps for other case records.